-Diane's Italian grandfather built small shrines in his garden as a means of protecting his crops.
+Diane Savino's Italian grandfather built small shrines in his garden as a means of protecting his crops.
 Birdhouses were perched on poles like holy scarecrows, and the statuary of saints and the Virgin Mary dwelled in their interiors.
-This childhood memory, along with her Italian heritage and love of the rural land, has influenced her artmaking.
-A visual storyteller, Diane paints narratives and small tableaux using the ancient medium of egg tempera, accented with gold leaf.
+This childhood memory, along with her Italian heritage and love of the rural land, has influenced her art-making.
+A visual storytelling, Diane paints narratives and small tableaux using the ancient medium of egg tempera, accented with gold leaf.

 Diane holds a M.F.A from Vermont College of Norwich University, a M.A. from Hartford Art School and a B.A from Westfield State College, MA.